galafis/high-frequency-trading-analytics/README.md

 **🌟 If this project helped you, please consider giving it a star! ⭐**

-**🌟 Se este projeto te ajudou, considere dar uma estrela! ⭐**
+**🌟 Se este projeto te ajudou, por favor, considere dar uma estrela! ⭐**

-*Made with ❤️ by the Quantitative Finance Community*
+*Made with ❤️ by Gabriel Demetrios Lafis*

 </div>